andydunstall/nova/README.md

 #### Data Types

-Only integer and boolean types are supported in v0.1:
+Only integer, boolean and `struct` types are supported in v0.1:
 - `u8`
 - `i8`
 - `u16`